AdrianVovk/selly-ui/README.md

 ### Install

-Go to the package manager and search "slut-ui"
+Go to the package manager and search "selly-ui"

 ### FAQ